openebs-archive/openebs-docs/docs/installation.md

 For a simple testing of OpenEBS, you can use the below default storage classes

-- openebs-cstor-sparse (this uses cstor-sparse-pool as the storage pool and data is stored on sparse files that are created during installation).
-The default cStor Sparse Pool and default StorageClass for cStor Spares pool `openebs-cstor-sparse` will be created if the corresponding ENV variable is set to true.
-More information about the setting of this ENV variable can be find from [here](#default-cstor-sparse-pool).
-- openebs-jiva-default (this uses `default` pool which means the data replicas are created in the /mnt/openebs_disk directory of the Jiva replica pod)
+- `openebs-jiva-default` for provisioning Jiva Volume (this uses `default` pool which means the data replicas are created in the /mnt/openebs_disk directory of the Jiva replica pod)

+- `openebs-hostpath` for provisioning Local PV on hostpath.

+- `openebs-device` for provisioning Local PV on device.

 For using real disks, you have to create [cStorPools](/docs/next/configurepools.html) or [Jiva pools](/doc/next/jivaguide.html#create-a-jiva-pool) or [OpenEBS Local PV](#/docs/next/uglocalpv.html) based on the requirement and then create correspodniong StorageClasses or use default StorageClasses to use them.